 - It is approaching or more than 90 days since your accident and we have not approved further treatment or services, or

 - It has been more than 6 months since you’ve had any treatment or service paid for by the TAC.

 When can we pay for dental services

-- Dental services, such as partial or full dentures.
+- Partial or full dentures.

 - Prosthodontics including the construction and insertion of an implant-supported prosthesis.